 Abouchabaka started out at Hertha Berlin, but when he was still only 15 he made the short trip south to Leipzig.
 What was notable about that switch in September 2015 was the reported transfer fee - €250,000 was a record in Germany for a player of that age.

 "Elias is diligent, willing and very focused," Jörg Schwanke, who coached Abouchabaka at Hertha, told the Berliner Zeitung shortly after the teenager made his move.

 "He’s a quick, dangerous left-footed player and strong in one-on-one situations.
 He can operate on both wings.
 Of course we would have liked to keep him."

 It is easy to see why Abouchabaka was in demand.
 Being a left-footed number 10, he will inevitably draw comparisons with current Germany international Mesut Özil.
 But the Berlin native seems more direct, capable of driving runs from deep and providing a serious goal threat in his own right.

 "Elias is definitely headed in the right direction – he’s made the next step," Christian Wück, Abouchabaka’s coach at international level, told the DFB website in February 2016.

 "He can reach the highest level and has exceptional technical ability on the ball.
 He’s dealt with his change of clubs well."

 In Leipzig, Abouchabaka has concentrated on finishing his secondary school education as well as his football.
-But in Croatia at the European Championship, we got plenty of glimpses of what the versatile attacker is all about.
+But in Croatia at the 2017 UEFA U-17 European Championship, there were plenty of glimpses of what the versatile attacker is all about.

 Germany scored 15 goals and conceded one in three group matches, with Abouchabaka stroking home from the penalty spot for the opener in their second game against Serbia.